The ‘Clip CLOP’ Appeal – RESULT!

 The claimed route (until blocked by new landowners) had been used for many decades by people living in Ollerton and Peplow, as well as others from further afield, and had been used on foot, by horse or by bike.
 See ‘more information’ below for full details.

-If we can successfully make our case at the PI, local residents and the wider public will obtain permanent legal access to a safe/traffic free route between the two villages – and saving a long detour to cross the River Tern elsewhere.
+If we can successfully make our case at the PI, local residents and the wider public will obtain permanent legal access to a safe/traffic free route between the two villages.
 It will also open up connections between existing nearby PROW, enabling longer rides/walks in the local area.

-Please help us to fight for your right to access this route!
+Please help us to fight for your future right to use this route

 *The appeal’s name alludes to the use of the route by Bicycles (i.e. bike ‘clips’) and Horses (i.e. ‘clop’ of horses hooves) – as we hope to have the route confirmed as a public bridleway, i.e legal use by horse or bicycle riders as well as those on foot.

-Primarily by making an (anonymous) donation, using the BACS details below, to help fund proper presentation of our case.
+Is by making an (anonymous) donation, using the BACS details below, to help fund representation of our case.

 If you wish to get in touch with a member of the Clip CLOP team, please email rich.roamin@gmail.com or search for Hodnet Footpath Group on Facebook.